lucb-da/daml/docs/source/daml/intro/3_Data.rst

   specify ``0.001 : Decimal`` which is a synonym for ``Numeric 10``.
 You can always choose to add type annotations to aid readability.
 - The ``assert`` function is an action that takes a boolean value and succeeds with ``True`` and fails with ``False``.

-  Try putting ``assert False`` somewhere in a scenario and see what happens to the scenario result.
+  Try putting ``assert False`` somewhere in a script and see what happens to the script result.

 With templates and these native types, it's already possible to write a schema akin to a table in a relational database.
 Below, ``Token`` is extended into a simple ``CashBalance``, administered by a party in the role of an accountant.